Kyle Pitts Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Recent Performances

-- In his Week 5 outing against the Jets, Pitts was targeted 10 times, picking up 119 yards on nine receptions while scoring one touchdown.
+- Against the Jets in Week 5, Pitts was targeted 10 times and racked up 119 yards on nine receptions while scoring one touchdown.

-- Pitts has totaled 204 receiving yards (68.0 per game) and one touchdown, hauling in 15 passes on 22 targets during his last three games.

 Pitts' Atlanta Teammates